nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **A6**: You may download the sample `topics.json` from the [releases page](https://github.com/AY2021S1-CS2113T-F12-3/tp/releases).
 Make sure to include this file in the `main` folder located in the `data` folder.
-If these folder does not exist yet please run the application once to create it.
+If these folders do not exist yet please run the application once to create it.

 The directory structure should look like this:

 ```
-root
+yourFolder
-│   eduke8.jar
+|   eduke8.jar
-│
+|
-└───data
+----data
-    │
+    |
-    └───main
+    ----main
-    │   │   topics.json
+    |   |   topics.json
-    │   │   ...
+    |   |   ...
-    │
+    |
-    └───logs
+    ----logs
-        │   ...
+        |   ...
 ```

 Your changes will not be reflected if the directory structure does not match that above.